icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 	* Implementation/Form

 * Reality is part of your problem
-* The hardest thing about programming is understand the problem you are trying to solve
+* The hardest thing about programming is understanding the problem you are trying to solve

 * Try to think locally about your problem

-* Once you go generic, you lose information the specific
+* Once you go generic, you lose information about the specific

 * Being generic is rarely what you want
 * If the data changes, so does the problem